CitruzSquared/essays/Spherical Astronomy for Worldbuilders/Chapter 7 - Parallax.md

 a' &= 5\degree\:17'\:8.62''\\
 \end{align}
 ```
 Comparing to the real life values of $A = 281\degree, a = 5\degree$ (rounded values), it is evident that the values calculated using the apparent coordinates are what an observer standing at that location would actually see.
-Thus, the notion of "geocentric (true) horizontal coordinates" is merely a simplification and has no practical real-life meaning.\
+Thus, the notion of "geocentric (true) horizontal coordinates" is merely a simplification and has no real-life meaning.
+That is not to say it is not useful, as we will see in the *Apparent Horizontal Coordinates* section. \
 $\blacksquare$

 ### Horizontal Parallax